cooperrc/advanced-dynamics/_build/html/_sources/syllabus.md

 receive academic credit.
 Verification and authentication of student identity in this course will include:

-1. Secure access to the learning management system using your unique UConn NetID and password.
+1. Secure access to the JupyterHub system
 2. Students will submit videos to describe solutions to the 8 module quizzes.